lms464/LiamsBlog/_posts/2021-08-07-Projectile-Motion-Example.md

 ![Displacement Figure](https://github.com/lms464/lms464.github.io/blob/master/_images/Physics_Math_or_Not/Physics_Math_or_Not.005.png?raw=true)

-So the ball should have travled about 2m in x!
+So the ball should have travled about 3m in x!
 Excellent!

 Lets take a moment and talk about why we could *choose* an initial x position.
 The initial and final numbers, honestly, don't matter terribly much.
 What does matter is the for Δx.
-If the difference in x is 2m, everyhting is ok, the initial x could be 10m and the final could be 12m, and Δx is still 2.86m!
+If the difference in x is 2m, everyhting is ok, the initial x could be 10m and the final could be 13m, and Δx is still about 3m!

 Ok, we're all set! **Wrong!** We are looking for a distance, the *magnitude* of displacement.
 So what would the distance be?
 I'll be using the variable s to denote distance.